 Anyhow, my take on Bill’s parents at the time was that his mother was sweet, warm, helpful, etc., while his father was a somewhat uptight stereotypical white-shoe WASP.
 The article doesn’t contradict any of that, but suggests further dynamics that round out the picture, and which are quite consistent with the reporting all along of Bill Sr. as being quite the good guy.

 As for the party: There was a major Impressionist art exhibit in San Francisco that year, so Ann decided to have a party in connection with it, cohosted by our mutual friend Rosann Stach.
-18 couples, black tie, catered, valet parking, with minibuses to take us to the actual exhibit and back at some point.
-I was tasked to come up with “Impressionist music”, which I solved by calling up a college girlfriend who was an orchestra conductor, and is why Gabriel Faure’ wound up being very high on my list of favorite composers.
+16 couples, black tie, catered, valet parking, with minibuses to take us to the actual exhibit and back at some point.
+I was tasked to come up with “Impressionist music”, which I solved by calling up a college girlfriend who was an orchestra conductor, and which is why Gabriel Faure’ wound up being very high on my list of favorite composers.

 My new girlfriend and I also had dinner w/ Ann and Rosann the night before, when the seating chart was being worked out.
 (With many more friends in the SF area than back where I lived in NYC, I had the habit of taking a new girlfriend along on a business trip to meet my friends.
 Ann was particularly pleased in this case, as my backup choice of a party date would have been an ex-girlfriend of Bill’s …)